ruchir594/NatOS/README.md

 If at first you don't succeed, we have a lot in common.

-### Scheduling async commands with one line.
+### Scheduling async bash commands with one line.
 Literally.

 ```
 from ActionsA import scheduler